SushaSureshh/City-Search-Association-Rule-Mining/README.md

-# Coveo_prediction_assignment
+# Prediction of next city to be searched
-Coveo data challenge solution
+Solution to data challenge using association rule mining.